-The forecasts for global real estate markets for 2012 may be gloomy, but over the past 5 years, prices have registered huge gains in the top real estate markets of the world.
+The forecasts for global real estate markets for the coming year may be gloomy, but over the past 5 years, prices have registered huge gains in the top real estate markets of the world.
 Naturally, this sparks fears of an asset bubble and raises concerns over an increasing household debt.

 Top Countries with Hottest Property Markets

 It is useful for you to know how Singapore ranks by way of affordability if you are intending to move to Singapore, be it as an employee or an investor.
 Thus, we present to you a list of the world’s 10 hottest property markets (by way of percentage point increase in indicative prices from 2006 – 2011) in ascending order, with the national 5-year averages reflecting the mainstream housing prices in most major cities of these listed countries except for China (only Beijing and Shanghai) below.

 5-year price growth: 27.5%

 Switzerland is home to some of the world’s most expensive cities, and it is not surprising that it has seen property prices boom in the past five years.